-HVAC systems is an acronym for Heating, Ventilation, and Air Conditioning.
+HVAC stands for Heating, Ventilation, and Air Conditioning.
 Sometimes, we will find it termed as HVAC-R, to include refrigeration systems.

 Heating is pretty self-explanatory and can be achieved in many ways.
 When homeowners are trying to heat their entire home, central or forced air heating is one of the best options.
 However, not every home has the capability for ducting—a requirement for central heat.
 Options and alternatives include mini-split ductless systems, heat pumps, and in-room heating, such as wall furnaces.